Domestic Violence Charges – Standard vs. Aggravated

 - Interfering with judicial proceedings

-These types of offenses can result in sentences to years in prison.
+These types of offenses can result in sentences of years in prison.
 In the case of sexual assault of a minor who is 12 or younger, a domestic violence conviction for this offense could result in a sentence of life in prison.

 Aggravated Domestic Violence in Arizona